 From 1990 until shortly before it closed its doors, he was part of the clinical research team at St. Vincent's Hospital in Greenwich Village, NY.
 His research and that of his colleagues has been presented at medical conferences world-wide and published within the pages of The New England Journal of Medicine, Lancet, Annals of Internal Medicine, Clinical Infectious Diseases and others.
 With Dr. Ramon A. Torres, he co-authored chapters for two medical textbooks.
 From 1992 to 1994 he served on the Immunology and Primary Infection committees of the AACTG of the National Institutes of Health/National Institute of Allergy and Infectious Diseases.

 How many chairs in your MD's wait room are taken up by drug reps?

 My doc had about seven, maybe eight, chairs in the waiting area.
-That was for a practice of five docs, on West 14th Street between 7th and 8th.
-Two and sometimes three seats were pretty much always filled with a handsome (usually male: they knew their audience), well dressed, roller bag toting salesmen, waiting to pounce, for that 5 or 10 second exchange and if they were really lucky maybe a quick autograph, the minute one of the physicians came out to summon in the next appointment.
+That was for a group practice of five physicians.
+Two and sometimes three seats were pretty much perennially filled with a handsome (usually male: they knew their audience), well dressed, roller bag toting salesmen, waiting to pounce, for that 5 or 10 second exchange and if they were really lucky maybe a quick autograph, the minute one of the physicians came out to summon in the next appointment.